Tracking Unusual Options Activity

 Implied volatility (or IV) displays the overall expectation of future volatility.
 Therefore, an increase in implied volatility is a more valid trade signal than a larger order that has a lesser impact on IV.

-The process of breaking down what is considered to be valid unusual options activity can be daunting.
-It seems like a lot of analysis to perform on one trade, but options scanners can handle all of this for you in a very streamlined way, taking out a lot of the guess work.
-Several viable platforms are available like OptionAlert and Wiseguys.
-I prefer to use Optionsflux to find potential unusual options activity based opportunities.
-The UOA toolbar on their platform alerts to these sort of setups all day long.
+The process of breaking down valid unusual options activity can be daunting.
+It seems like a lot of analysis to perform on one trade, but options order flow scanners can handle all of this for you in a very streamlined way, taking out a lot of the guess work.
+Several viable platforms are available, but my favorite by far is Cheddar Flow.

 Lets look at an example…

-While these setups are not a 100% guarantee (nothing is), they can lead you to find hidden gems in the market with the major potential of moving in smart money’s favor, very quickly in some cases.
+While these setups are not a 100% guarantee, they can lead you to find hidden gems in the market.
+I hope you now understand how to find unusual options activity, and develop a strategy for executing upon it.
 Note that timing on some of these can be crucial.
-If smart money is playing weeklys, you may miss much of the move if you come in late, much like the $LM scenario above.
+If smart money is playing weeklys, you may miss much of the move if you come in late.

 Never take a trade simply as a result of smart money activity.
 Pull up the chart for yourself.
 Analyze what you see.
 Figure out “what would cause them to take such a large position here?”
 Trade it for yourself, with smart money as your reassurance.
 While I’m not a fan of UOA for my main trading plan, extremely profitable situations can arise from such scenarios.
 However, trading UOA can be tricky.
-Literally hundreds of thousands of options orders are reported every day.
+Literally hundreds of thousands of options orders clear every day.
 That leaves a lot of “noise out there.”
-Again, make sure you trade the name for yourself, not just because you saw a large order go through.

-In most cases involving weekly contracts, the trade (for smart money) could last a matter of minutes up to several days.
-Contracts that are further out give you more time to adapt, wait for key entries, adjust charts, add/trim, etc. and carry less overall risk, but won’t see gains near as quickly as weekly OTM contracts.
+In most cases involving weekly contracts, the trade (for smart money) could last anywhere from minutes to days.
+Contracts that are further out give you more time to adapt, wait for key entries, adjust charts, or add/trim.
+They carry less overall risk, but won’t see gains near as quickly as weekly OTM contracts.
 Read more about time related options trading in The Value of Time.